August 18, 2017

-While water hardness in Edmonton and nearby areas such as Spruce Grove is measured at an ideal rate of roughly 107 mg/L (6.3 grain per gallons), homeowners are still advised to install water softening systems at home.
+While water hardness in Edmonton and nearby areas such as Spruce Grove is measured at an ideal rate of roughly 107 mg/L (6.3 grain per gallon), homeowners are still advised to install water-softening systems at home.

-Most immediate concerns about hard water are mainly aesthetic in nature.
+The most immediate concerns about hard water are mainly aesthetic in nature.
 For instance, it has a distinct and quite unpleasant taste due to excess calcium and magnesium.
 Doing chores with hard water is also a bit of a nuisance since it can make newly washed clothes look dingy, and you might even notice spots on your plates after doing the dishes.
-Bath tubs will also look like they are covered in a film of dirt and soap scum.
+Bathtubs will also look like they are covered in a film of dirt and soap scum.

 Aside from excessive soap consumption, hard water can also cause significant damage to your pipes.
-Continuous usage can lead to calcium residue build up in pipes and incrustation in distribution systems.
-In the long-tem, this results in corrosion and scaling.
-It also shortens the lifespan of water heaters, washing machines and dishwashers since these appliances will consume more and more energy to heat up water or rinse off soap.
+Continuous usage can lead to calcium residue build-up in pipes and incrustation in distribution systems.
+In the long term, this results in corrosion and scaling.
+It also shortens the lifespan of water heaters, washing machines, and dishwashers since these appliances will consume more and more energy to heat water or rinse off the soap.

-Water softening systems can help you save money by using less soap, prolong the life of appliances, reduce energy bills and avoid health risks.
+Water softening systems can help you save money by using less soap, prolonging the life of appliances, reducing energy bills, and avoiding health risks.
 Call local plumbers from companies like Capital Plumbing & Heating to have water softeners installed in your home today.